drewsamsen/sr-cards-api/docs/decks.md

 }
 ```

-### Get Random Card for Review
+### Get Cards for Review

-This endpoint retrieves a random card from a deck that is either new (state=0) or due for review (due date in the past).
-It respects the user's daily limits for new cards and reviews per deck.
+This endpoint retrieves cards from a deck that are either new (state=0) or due for review (due date in the past).
+It strictly respects the user's daily limits for new cards and reviews per deck.

+For example, if a user has set their daily limits to 5 new cards and 10 review cards:
+- If they've already reviewed 3 new cards and 4 review cards today, the endpoint will return at most 2 new cards and 6 review cards (8 total)
+- If they've reached their daily limit for new cards but not for review cards, the endpoint will only return review cards
+- If they've reached both limits, the endpoint will return an "all caught up" response

 **Request:**
 ```http